okonech/mtg-react-redux/README.md

 Game state: must have local option for loading entire replay.
 See about saving off firebase cloud messages for proper replay stuff- it allows for player only or judge style replays

+Phases sidebar:
+    Add actions on click and save into redux
+    Untap should untap all permanents